 5 below.
 The availability of these services across the state is limited.
 More universally available, statewide programs may be needed to fill in the gaps.
 With minimal digital skills programming established, informal support is prevalent throughout South Dakota.
 For example, about a quarter of the libraries in the State library inventory identify providing informal support as needed to patrons using their devices.
-Informal support is prevalent throughout South Dakota.
 Throughout stakeholder engagement, some ISPs shared that when they get calls from their customers who need assistance with tasks like logging into their email, they may send a representative to assist the customer at no charge.
 Other organizations overseeing adaptive device programs also mentioned occasionally providing one-time assistance for those that need help with the internet.